Planck 2013 results. I. Overview of products and scientific results: CMB Science Products

 \subsubsection{Lensing likelihood}

-Based on our measurement of the lensing power spectrum described above in Sec.~\ref{sec:CMBLike} and plotted in Fig.~\ref{fig:phispec}, we construct a simple Gaussian likelihood for bins of $C_L^{\phi\phi}$ from $40 \le L \le 400$ cut into 8 uniformly sized bins with $\Delta L = 45$.
-The bin size is such that we maintain some parameter leverage from the power spectrum shape information, while reducing the covariance between bins, thus allowing us to neglect it.
-We analytically marginalize over the beams, diffuse point source and first order bias uncertainty and include them in the covariance.
-The cosmological uncertainty on the normalization is accounted for by a first order correction.
-Our power spectrum measurement constrains the amplitude of a single amplitude parameter to a precision of $\pm4\,\%$, corresponding to a $2\,\%$ constraint on the overall amplitude matter fluctuations $\sigma_8$.
+From the measurement of the lensing power spectrum described in Sect.~\ref{sec:CMBLike} and plotted in Fig.~\ref{fig:phispec}, we construct a simple Gaussian likelihood in eight bins of $C_L^{\phi\phi}$ between $40 \le L \le 400$.
+The bin size ($\Delta L = 45$) is such that we maintain some parameter leverage from the power spectrum shape information, while reducing the covariance between bins enough to neglect it.
+We analytically marginalize over the beams, diffuse point sources, and first order bias uncertainty and include them in the covariance.
+The cosmological uncertainty on the normalization is accounted for by a first-order correction.
+Our power spectrum measurement constrains the lensing potential power spectrum to a precision of $\pm4\,\%$, corresponding to a $2\,\%$ constraint on the overall amplitude of matter fluctuations ($\sigma_8$).
 The construction of the lensing likelihood is described in \cite{planck2013-p12}, and its cosmological implications are discussed in detail in \cite{planck2013-p11}.